OmarBobk/karmantelekom.tr/Docs/tasks.md

 ### Frontend
 - ###DONE: remove Login button.
 - ###DONE: on the main sections "not slider" display only one image for the product.
+- ###DONE: Create a single product Modal it will be shown when the user clicks on the product in everywhere in the website.
 -
-- ###DOING: Create a single product Modal it will be shown when the user clicks on the product in everywhere in the website.
 -
 - ###TODO: Create a new page to show the product with filters like by category, by price, by brand, by color, by size.
 - ###TODO: Create a Contact us page.
+- ###TODO: Put the tag on the products

 ### Other
-- ###TODO: Language: Arabic, Turkish
+- ###DOING: Language: Arabic, Turkish
 - ###TODO: Data.